Close dialog

 What is Software Defined Networking?

-SDN is the long-awaited answer to the problems posed by complex and expensive networking environments.
-With a traditional network, each element – like a core switch or router – has to be configured manually to do a certain task, which takes time and means relying on IT specialists.
+SDN is the long-awaited answer to the problems posed by complex and costly networking environments.
+With a traditional network, each element – like a core switch or router – must be configured manually to do a certain task, which takes time and means relying on IT specialists.

 What is Network Function Virtualisation (NFV)?